“To air-dry clothes by choice is counter-cultural.

 On the other hand, the Amish have never felt the need for reaching out across the seas and converting others to their faith.
 Today there are just 290,000 Amish in the world, of whom 250,000 are living in the US and another 2000 in Canadian province of Ontario and the rest in Europe.

 Two hours’ drive south-east of Montreal is a tiny Mennonite community of 15 families in a picturesque village called Roxton Falls, population – 1300.
-These Mennonites are making plans to leave their homes and farms behind and move to Ontario so that their children will not be forced by the Quebec government to attend government-sanctioned schools.
+These Mennonites are making plans to leave their homes and farms behind and move to neighboring Ontario so that their children will not be forced by the Quebec government to attend government-sanctioned schools.

-But leaders of the community have decided that they will leave Quebec before giving up their children to the ‘state indoctrination’.
+But leaders of the community have decided that they will leave Quebec before giving up their children to ‘state indoctrination’.

 It is sad to see them go, given that there is something refreshing about them.
 They lead clean healthy lives devoid of alcohol, drugs and crime.
 They bother no one and in fact, except for their quaint lifestyle which makes them something of a tourist attraction, they enjoy a good rapport with their non-Mennonite neighbors.

-Last Saturday we packed a picnic basket and headed to Roxton Falls to see and maybe meet some of the Mennonites but the congregation was at church and while we couldn’t hang around we did love seeing the old-style barns and farm machinery everywhere.
+A couple of years back we packed a picnic basket and headed to Roxton Falls to see and maybe meet some of the Mennonites but the congregation was at church and while we couldn’t hang around we did love seeing the old-style barns and farm machinery everywhere.
 And horses, lots of horses and windmills and just about every structure made from wood.
 Mennonites being not as rigid as the Amish, we did see cars and electric lines.